 Item 4 - Rigid Strapping Tape

-For people that know who Andrew Carey was back when he played AFL for the Roos, you would have seen his shoulder taped right up with this stuff.
+For people that know who Andrew Carey was back when he played AFL for the Roos, you would have seen his shoulders taped right up with this stuff.

 Rigid strapping tape is used for taping ankles, thumbs, shoulders, the list goes on.